dclong/blog/misc/content/2012-11-25-english-writing.markdown

 Category: Life
 Tags: English, writing, language

 **Things on this page are fragmentary and immature notes/thoughts of the author.
-It is not meant to readers but rather for convenient reference of the author and future improvement.**
+Please read with your own judgement!**

 [Wikipedia:Manual of Style/Text formatting](http://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Text_formatting)